Whether you love it, tolerate it, or dread it, homework has been a part of our educational journey for generations.

 This question comes from curiosity and sometimes frustration.
 It’s completely natural for students to wonder who invented homework and why, especially when they’re overwhelmed with assignments.
 The idea of someone deliberately creating extra work can feel unjust.

-However, understanding the history reveals that homework wasn’t “invented” by a single person in a single moment.
 Instead, it evolved as part of broader educational philosophies aiming to support deeper learning, instill discipline, and extend education beyond the classroom walls.

 While the methods and effectiveness are constantly debated, the original intentions were generally rooted in educational or societal goals, not simply burdening students.